volfpeter/htmy/docs/examples/markdown.md

 The `post.md` file can remain the same as above, but `app.py` will change quite a bit.

-First of all we need a few more import (although some only for typing):
+First of all we need a few more imports (although some only for typing):

 ```python
 from htmy import Component, ComponentType, Context, PropertyValue, Renderer, etree, html, md